carolliie/hexadecimal-converter/README.md

 #### Links e vídeos

-<a href="https://www.theserverside.com/tip/Binary-and-hexadecimal-numbers-explained-for-developers">_Binary and hexadecimal numbers explained for developers_</a> By Bob Reselman
+<a href="https://www.theserverside.com/tip/Binary-and-hexadecimal-numbers-explained-for-developers">_Binary and hexadecimal numbers explained for developers_</a> by Bob Reselman

-<a href="https://create-react-app.dev/docs/getting-started">_Create React App_ </a> by Facebook Open Source
+<a href="https://create-react-app.dev/docs/getting-started">_Create React App_</a> by Facebook Open Source

 <a href="https://blog.logrocket.com/deploying-react-apps-github-pages/">_Deploying React apps to GitHub Pages_</a> by Nelson Michael